 The first part of a good strategy lays out the estimated renovation budget.
 Add up the costs of construction, needed materials, new furniture, labor, etc., and make sure to leave some wiggle room as surprise costs almost always pop up.
 Next on the office renovation checklist is what you’ll do with employees during the renovation.
 Do you have vacant areas or swing spaces you can put them in?
 If not, you’ll need to find some.
 In terms of office renovation design, keep in mind the current number of employees, future growth, technology, functionality, how employees prefer to work and office design trends.

 Have your design team and general contractor work together to decide the best timeline and plan of action for a smooth renovation project.
-A team effort and right strategy will also reduce your risk of unanticipated costs.
+A team effort and the right strategy will also reduce your risk racking up unanticipated costs.

 In terms of keeping communication open, have the design team or HR personnel send out a copy of the proposed work schedule to everyone, and regularly update any date changes that occur.
 You should then hold a meeting where plans can be discussed and shown to communicate the vision of the renovation plan and eliminate any concerns.
 It’s also a good idea to let your employees get involved with the renovation before construction starts.
 Ask them what design ideas they have or would like to see implemented.

 Once construction is underway, give staff periodic tours and updates so they’re kept in the loop and feel appreciated.
-Feeling appreciated, especially with millennials, contributes to greater loyalty.
+Feeling appreciated during this difficult time can make a huge difference.

-Part of your reasoning behind renovating might be to improve workplace productivity.
+Part of your reasoning behind an office remodel might be to improve workplace productivity.
 But keep in mind that during a renovation, employee productivity is impacted.
 In some cases, it can severely drop — unless you take care of a few things.

-Plan ahead and keep productivity levels high throughout the renovation project by keeping clutter to a minimum, keeping communication open and maintaining the right lighting and noise levels.
-A study found that lighting is a key factor affecting employee productivity, so make sure windows aren’t covered and artificial lighting is available to provide enough energy and good moods for productive employees.
-The same study also found that noises are distracting and that men are more negatively affected by noises than women.
-Try to help counter construction noises by giving your employees noise-canceling headphones, scheduling contractors to work in the late afternoon/evening hours when employees are gone or letting your employees work from home for a while.
+Plan ahead and keep productivity levels high throughout the renovation project by keeping clutter to a minimum, keeping communication open, and maintaining the right lighting and noise levels.
+Make sure windows aren’t covered and artificial lighting is available to provide enough energy and boost the moods for productive employees.

-Have supervisors or team leads give tours through the new space to those they oversee, and have them or IT specialists available to train employees on new technology.
+Have supervisors give tours through the new space to those they oversee and train employees on new technology.
 If there are too many employees and not enough IT personnel (or time), provide video trainings employees can work through on their own time.

-We recently worked with Box to create this training video for their employees so they could visually learn how to use Teem when Box rolled it out to their company in their new building.
-They wanted a video because it allowed their employees to both hear and see how they could use Teem’s features and so each individual employee could train themselves at their own pace and at their most convenient time.
+In 2017, we worked with Box to create this training video for their employees so they could visually learn how to use our software when it was rolled out in their new building.
+The video allowed their employees to hear and see how they could use Teem’s features.
+Each employee could then train themselves at their own pace and at their most convenient time.